NTC Faculty Resources

 Faculty are the key to the success of our students.
-You educate and create connections with students.
-As an undergraduate faculty member, you are part of Newcomb-Tulane College which allows you to create even stronger academic connections.
-We offer opportunities to engage with students through programs like Residential Faculty and faculty-led study abroad as well as ways you can advocate and support students by referring them to our support and enrichment programs and services.
-NTC administers the core curriculum and creates and enforces academic policies, ensuring the integrity of our community.
+As an undergraduate faculty member, you are part of Newcomb-Tulane College, which allows you to create even stronger academic connections with students.
+NTC offers opportunities to engage with students through specific programs, as well as ways to advocate for and support students by referring them to NTC support programs and services.
+NTC also administers the Core Curriculum and creates and enforces academic policies, ensuring the integrity of our community.

 Mentoring Opportunities